 - Green Fibres have a range of mattresses including organic cotton and organic wool are certified by the Global Organic Textiles Standards (GOTS) and the 100% natural latex, coir, and horsehair, certified to the QUL standards.

-After sleeping on a natural latex mattress when housesitting for some right-on friends in Brighton I was keen to have one of my own.
-I like the firmness and density of un-sprung mattresses and I finally decided on the Una Mattress.
+After sleeping on a natural latex mattress when housesitting for some right-on friends in Brighton, I was keen to have one of my own.
+I like the firmness and density of un-sprung mattresses and I finally decided on the Una Mattress*.
 They offer a 100 night trial, which is a good safety net when making such a big purchase.
-I’ve been sleeping on it for around three weeks so far and me and my partner both love it.
+I’ve been sleeping on it for around three years now, and me and my partner both love it.
 It is free from metal springs, so hopefully there’s no danger of being ruined by trampolining this time!

 Although we are keeping our old Warren Evans bed frame, we’ve just got a new rubber wood Kingsize Tatami frame from The Futon Company for our loft.
 Rubber wood is a sustainable option as it is a byproduct of the latex industry.
 Rubber trees have a limited lifespan for productivity in plantations.
 When a tree has come to the end of it’s time producing latex, it is important to find a good use for the wood.
 I love the fact that our new mattress and bed frame come from the same plant.
 At the risk of sounding like a complete hippy, I send my gratitude to the Hevea brasiliensis for providing me with a natural and comfortable place to nest.